qaware/qaware-blog-source/content/posts/cloud-migration-tooling.md

 * **Non‑Deterministic**: Results are not guaranteed to be repeatable—an issue for production CI/CD pipelines.
 * **Black‑Box Nature**: Limited transparency into decision‑making and safety guarantees.
-* **Prompt Dependency**: Quality and depth depend heavily on how the request is formulated.
+* **Prompt Dependency**: Quality and depth depend heavily on how the user formulates the request.
+Without the right context, LLMs can produce incorrect or incomplete results.

 ### Outlook